January 16th 2023

 speed class logo

 There are some brands on the market who provide 4GB or higher capacity SD cards that do not meet the above conditions.
 For example, some products lack SDHC logo or speed class logo.
-These memory cards cannot be called SDHC cards.
-Strictly speaking, they are not approved by the SD Association.
+We can not call these memory cards as SDHC cards.
+Strictly speaking, the SD Association does not approve it.
 These types of cards may have compatibility problems with the device when they are used.

 Because SDHC adopts a different addressing mode from the SD1.1 specification, it is not compatible with some old SD devices produced before the establishment of SD 2.0 specification.
 Only new SD devices that comply with the SD2.0 specification can use SDHC.
 If SDHC is inserted into some old SD devices, it will not be recognized by such devices in order to protect the data in the card.